James Logan (American football)

-James Eddie Logan (born December 6, 1972) is an American former professional football linebacker who played six seasons in the National Football League with the Cincinnati Bengals, Houston Oilers and Seattle Seahawks.
-Logan played college football at Jones County Junior College and Memphis State University.
+James Eddie Logan (born December 6, 1972) is an American former professional football player who was a linebacker for six seasons in the National Football League with the Cincinnati Bengals, Houston Oilers and Seattle Seahawks.
+Logan played college football at Jones County Junior College before tranaferring to the Memphis State Tigers.
 He was also a member of the Scottish Claymores of the World League of American Football (WLAF).

 Early life

 James Eddie Logan was born on December 6, 1972, in Opp, Alabama.
 He played high school football at Opp High School in Opp.
 Logan was later honored at the Opp Chamber of Commerce banquet in May 2015.